Son et lumière (show): Performances around the world

+Europe

 In France, son et lumière shows are performed in and around France's historical châteaux.
 In neighboring Luxembourg, a son et lumière event took place in 2007 at the Chateau de Septfontaines.

+In Britain, where the majority of such productions have been staged at churches, cathedrals and abbeys, indoor presentations are frequently preferred, particularly as architectural gems might otherwise not be shown to best advantage.
+The first British production was at Greenwich Palace in south London in 1957.
+In England in particular, where son et lumière is as well received as it is in France, many of the nations's principal historic houses and church buildings have enjoyed such a production.
+Canterbury Cathedral in England featured a son et lumière in 1965, produced as part of a European "Cathedrales en Lumière" series events, and in 2005, along with Rochester Cathedral and Castle as part of the European "Cathedrales en Lumière" project.
+Other UK locations include St Augustine's Abbey, St. George's Hall, Liverpool, Tewkesbury Abbey, St Paul's Cathedral, Hampton Court Palace, and at Chartwell, the country home of Winston Churchill.
+Part of the London 2012 Olympic bid involved the use of son et lumière inspired light projections of athletes upon various London buildings.

-In other countries, son et lumière has been mounted at the Forum in Rome and at the Parthenon in Athens.
+Shows have alo been mounted at the Forum in Rome and at the Parthenon in Athens.

+Americas

 In the United States, the first such presentation took place at Independence Hall in Philadelphia in 1962.
 Another presentation took place at George Washington's Mount Vernon in May 1976 as France's bicentennial gift to the United States.
 The opening performance was attended by French President Giscard d'Estaing and American President Gerald Ford.